vukanoa/Vimrc/README.md

 	This option is reset when the 'paste' option is set and restored when the 'paste' option is reset.
 	NOTE: This option is reset when 'compatible' is set.

+set ignorecase
+set smartcase

+	If the 'ignorecase' option is on, the case of normal letters is ignored.
+	'smartcase' can be set to ignore case when the pattern contains lowercase letters only.
+								*/\c* */\C*
+	When "\c" appears anywhere in the pattern, the whole pattern is handled like 'ignorecase' is on.
+The actual value of 'ignorecase' and 'smartcase' is ignored.  "\C" does the opposite: Force matching case for the whole pattern.
+	{only Vim supports \c and \C}
+	Note that 'ignorecase', "\c" and "\C" are not used for the character classes.

+	Examples:
+	      pattern	'ignorecase'  'smartcase'	matches ~
+		foo	  off		-		foo
+		foo	  on		-		foo Foo FOO
+		Foo	  on		off		foo Foo FOO
+		Foo	  on		on		    Foo
+		\cfoo	  -		-		foo Foo FOO
+		foo\C	  -		-		foo